A day in Anchorage

 “Who’s the immigrant” asks the officer in the back.
 “I am” responds the woman, walks towards him and hands the officer a letter from Homeland Security, her green-card, and passport while her husband goes thru the screening door once more.

 “Come on in” the officer says to the woman.
 They walk into a large office with about six other officers sitting in front of their computers.
 “She is here for digital fingerprints.
 Who can take care of that?”
-“I can” another officer answers, takes the paperwork from his colleague and leads the woman to the scanner, types in his password and then her data and starts the scanning process.
+“I can” another officer answers, takes the paperwork from his colleague and leads the woman to the scanner.
+He types in his password and then her data and starts the scanning process.

 Her thumb pops up on a 33 inches (84 cm) screen in the size of a toilet seat.
 The print looks like a landscape of mountain ranges, valleys and deep gaps.
-“Lady, you do a lot of dishes!” says a young officer passing by the scanner on his way to the coffee machine.
+“Lady, you do a lot of dishes!” says a young officer passing by the screen on his way to the coffee machine.
 In contrast to all the other officers, he wears a thick knit sweater over his shirt.

 “I never do the dishes” she replies while the door opens and the officer, who brought her in before, enters followed by her husband.
 “They are from the Interior” the entering officer says while handing his colleague at the scanner her husband’s paperwork.
 “They all have fingerprints that look split like that.
 It’s the dry and cold air over there.
 Be happy you got an Anchorage assignment.”